Bunbeg

 An Bun Beag (anglicised as Bunbeg), meaning "the small river mouth", is a small Gaeltacht village and townland in County Donegal, Ireland.
 It is officially the smallest townland in Gaoth Dobhair (Gweedore), but today the name Bunbeg is used to describe a large region of the parish.
 It is situated between Derrybeg and the townland of Dore and is home to many of Gweedore's amenities and businesses.
 The Clady River (Irish: An Chláidigh) flows into the Crolly River (also known as the Gweedore River) beside Bunbeg Quay, on the south-western outskirts of Bunbeg.

 There is a ferry service from Bunbeg to nearby Tory Island.

 Storm

-On Tuesday, 23 June 2009, a severe thunderstorm struck Gweedore and the adjoining villages of Bunbeg and Derrybeg.
+On 23 June 2009, a severe thunderstorm struck the villages of Bunbeg and Derrybeg and other parts of Gweedore.
 It lasted for several hours and caused two rivers to burst their banks, flooding houses and businesses, and damaging roads and bridges.
 Lightning strikes damaged power lines and mobile phone services, causing those trapped by the floods to be unable to communicate.
 Described as the worst storm 'in living memory', it was also the most severe since 1880 when 5 people drowned in Derrybeg.
-While the highly localised nature of the storm meant the bulk of the rainfall missed the network of rain gauges, the Irish Meteorological Service estimated that up to 60 mm of rain fell between 2pm and 6pm of 23 June 2009.
+While the highly localised nature of the storm meant the bulk of the rainfall missed the network of rain gauges, the Irish Meteorological Service estimated that up to 60 mm of rain fell between 2pm and 6pm on that day.

+Amenities

+The former Óstán Gaoth Dobhair is situated beside Magheraclogher beach.
+Built in 1970, it became a well-known attraction in the area, attracting notable guests included George Best and Paddy Crerand.
+It closed in 2015 and has been abandoned since.
+The hotel used to be very popular for weddings and other events in the area due to its picturesque location and the size of the function rooms.
+It was bought by private developer in 2020, with plans to redevelop the hotel and provide apartments.

+Another hotel, Óstán Radharc na Mara (Seaview Hotel), also closed in 2015.
+Like with Óstán Gaoth Dobhair, it too was bought by the same developer in 2020 for redevelopment, with work beginning in 2022.
+The hotel has been used to accommodate refugees since the Russian Invasion of Ukraine.

+There are a number of public houses in the area, such as Teach Hiúdaí Beag.
+The Irish-American gangster, Vincent 'Mad dog' Coll, was born above Teach Hiúdaí Beag.

+There is a pier in the area, built in the 1830s to encourage fishing.
+It has ferry routes to both Tory Island and Gola Island available.
+The local coast guard station is also situated at the pier.

+Education

+There is an Irish-medium primary school in the area called Scoil Chonaill (Connell's School) with around 100 pupils.

+The secondary school for the wider Gweedore area is Pobalscoil Gaoth Dobhair, which is also an Irish-medium school.